Black Wildebeest Hunting Cost

-- Black wildebeest, also are known as White-tailed gnu, is an ungulate that lives in the savannas of central and eastern South Africa.
+- Also are known as White-tailed gnu, the black wildebeest is an ungulate that lives in the savannas of central and eastern South Africa.

 - The species’ historic range also included the open plains and grasslands of Lesotho and Swaziland.